Direkt zum Inhalt springen

 Study motivation

-Academic & social integration
+Academic & Social integration

-Time & Location Restrictions
+Time & Location restrictions

 Literature

-Baumann, K. (2007): Freedom, equality, teaching.
+Baumann, K. (2007): Freedom, equality, education.
 Designing seminars narratively.
-In: B. Berendt, H.-P. Voss and J. Wildt (Eds.): The New Handbook of University Teaching, E 3.5.
+In: B. Berendt, H.-P. Voss and J. Wildt (eds.): Das Neue Handbuch Hochschullehre, E 3.5.
 2nd ed.
 Bonn: Raabe-Verlag.

 Marks, F. (2001): Motivating students in seminar teaching.
-In: Brigitte Berendt, Hans-Peter Voss and Johannes Wildt (Eds.): Das NEUE Handbuch Hochschullehre.
+In: Brigitte Berendt, Hans-Peter Voss and Johannes Wildt (eds.): Das NEUE Handbuch Hochschullehre.
 2nd ed.
 Bonn: Raabe-Verlag (E 3.1).

 Citation

-Use according to Creative Commons under attribution (please use given citation) and for non-commercial purposes.
+Use according to Creative Commons under attribution (please use the citation provided) and for non-commercial purposes.

-back to overview 'Formats, Methods & Exams'
+back to overview 'Formats, methods & Examinations'

 Downloads